LXiao06/ASAP/README.md

 ## Overview

-ASAP (Automated Sound Analysis Pipeline) is a comprehensive R toolkit designed for longitudinal analysis of birdsong development, with particular emphasis on zebra finch vocalizations recorded using SAP2011.
+ASAP (Automated Sound Analysis Pipeline) is an R toolkit designed for the longitudinal analysis of birdsong development, specifically optimized for tracking and studying the long-term vocalization patterns of zebra finches.

+The pipeline introduces a dedicated SAP object, which streamlines the processing of recordings from the SAP2011 system or other sound data organized with similar structures.
+Additionally, ASAP is built with flexibility in mind, allowing for the integration of other objects to ensure compatibility with various recording platforms.

-## Key Features
+### Key Features

-- **Automated Song Analysis**
-  - Bout detection
-  - Motif extraction
-  - Syllable segmentation
-  - Template matching
-  - Feature extraction (temporal & spectral)
-- **Advanced Processing**
-  - Standardized analytical workflows
-  - Large-scale data handling
-  - Longitudinal tracking
-  - Parallel processing support

-## Purpose

-ASAP facilitates large-scale longitudinal studies of song development
-by:
+- **Bout Detection**: Automatically identifies periods of singing within recordings.

+- **Motif Extraction**: Extracts recurring song motifs for in-depth analysis.

+- **Syllable Segmentation**: Breaks down songs into individual syllables for detailed study.

-- 📊 Processing and analyzing complex vocal patterns
+- **Template Matching**: Compares and matches song patterns against predefined templates.

-- 🔍 Detecting and visualizing feature changes in high-dimensional acoustic space

-- 🧬 Providing white-box algorithms for investigating song evolution in latent space
+- **Feature Extraction**: Extracts detailed temporal and spectral features from vocalizations.

+- **Standardized Analytical Workflows**: Utilizes predefined workflows for consistent and efficient analysis.

 ## Installation